 Medicare Advantage in Oklahoma

-Only 18 percent of beneficiaries of Medicare in Oklahoma were enrolled in Medicare Advantage plans as of 2018, compared with an average of 34 percent nationwide.
-But by mid-2020, enrollment in Medicare Advantage plans in Oklahoma had grown to about a quarter of the state’s total Medicare population.
-As of July 2020, there were 190,175 enrollees in Medicare Advantage plans in Oklahoma.
-The other 559,779 enrollees had Original Medicare.
+Only 18% of beneficiaries of Medicare in Oklahoma were enrolled in Medicare Advantage plans as of 2018, compared with an average of 34% nationwide.
+But by late 2021, enrollment in Medicare Advantage plans in Oklahoma had grown to almost a third of the state’s total Medicare population.
+As of December 2021, there were 239,363 enrollees in Medicare Advantage plans in Oklahoma.
+The other 525,830 enrollees had Original Medicare.

-For 2020, the availability of Medicare Advantage plans in Oklahoma ranges from just two plans in Beaver, Ellis, Greer, Harmon, and Texas counties, to 30 plans in Tulsa County.
+For 2022, the availability of Medicare Advantage plans in Oklahoma ranges from just four plans in Texas County, to 46 plans in Cleveland and Oklahoma counties.